 As a boy, he observes the lagoons of Varano and Lesina, listening to the sound of the currents, fascinated by the invisible balances between fresh and brackish water.
 Readings on the cycles of phytoplankton and stories from local fishermen nurture a unique sensitivity: the sea is not just a landscape, but a living ecosystem to understand and preserve.

-So, in 2019, Armando decides to return to start an oyster farm in the Varano lagoon, among the tranquil waters of Gargano.
+So, in 2019, Armando decides to return to establish an oyster farm in the Varano lagoon, among the tranquil waters of Gargano.
 Here the San Michele oyster is born, raised and monitored throughout its entire life cycle, which can last up to 36 months.
 The larvae are carefully selected; growth involves rotations, controlled immersions, specific refinements, and regular quality tests.

 It is not just any oyster: a territorial tale, a liquid identity, capable of speaking about landscape and culture through the delicate flesh of a seafood.